Medium modification of pion production in low energy Au+Au collisions: Conclusions

+Using the relativistic mean-field (RMF) mode of the Giessen Boltzmann-Uehling-Uhlenbeck (GiBUU) transport model in this report we have first reconsidered the available equations of state in light of recent compilations of astrophysical constraints which allowed us to identify the EOS by Liu \etal~\cite{Liu:2001iz} as the almost ideal choice that presently best satisfies these phenomenological constraints.
+With this essentially settled, we have then introduced three different methods for the in-medium modification of pion production.

+The first and perhaps most obvious one is to simply multiply the cross-sections of the dominant pion production channels $NN \leftrightarrow N\Delta$ and $NN \leftrightarrow NN\pi$ by density-dependent exponential suppression factors in the spirit of an earlier study by Godbey \etal \cite{Godbey:2021tbt}.
+This works for us as well, with the important difference that in contrast to Ref.~\cite{Godbey:2021tbt} we do not need these factors to be isospin dependent.
+The likely reason is that the experimental ratio of the charged pions is reproduced in our default GiBUU calculations already, without any of the in-medium modifications studied here.
+Therefore, our in-medium suppression of pion production can very well be isospin independent.

+A more physically motivated in-medium suppression of the pion-production cross-sections is provided by the effective Dirac masses in the medium which have previously been shown to account for the major difference between nucleon-nucleon cross-sections in vacuum and in nuclear matter \cite{Pandharipande:1992zz,Fuchs:2001fp}.
+Finally, as the third modification, we have reduced the couplings of the $\Delta$ to the scalar and vector mean-fields by a common factor of 2/3 as a simple realization of the reduced strength of the $\Delta$-potential relative to that of the nucleons in nuclei \cite{Ericson:1988gk,Mosel:2020zdw}.
+Except for a demonstration of their individual effects, we have mostly used the effective masses together with the reduced $\Delta$-couplings at the same time.

-In order to give robust results, it is demanded that GiBUU can accurately describe proton spectra.
-Data on cumulated protons was published by the FOPI collaboration \cite{FOPI:2004orn}, which was needed, as GiBUU does not produce clusters, but only protons.
-From the proton rapidity spectra it follows, that a soft EoS has to be considered the way to go.
-This becomes blatantly apparent at lower energies ($400 \AMeV$) where the mean-field can be studied most clearly.
-Another interesting observable is the sideflow, which proves to be highly sensible on the EoS.
-There a stiff EoS immediately has to be ruled out.
-In agreement with astronomical constraints \cite{Li:2021thg} the EoS by Liu seems to be most appropriate to describe nuclear matter.
+We have compared our calculations to experimental data from FOPI \cite{FOPI:2004orn,FOPI:2010xrt} and HADES \cite{HADES:2020ver,HADES:2019auv}.
+As a first check, we have made sure that GiBUU can accurately describe the spectra of cumulated protons published by the FOPI collaboration \cite{FOPI:2004orn}.
+These are particularly valuable for our purposes because GiBUU does not produce clusters, but only protons.
+One first observation from the proton rapidity spectra is that a soft EOS is needed.
+This is most evident at lower energies ($400 \AMeV$) where the effects of the mean fields can be studied most cleanly, and the stiff EOSes from our comparison can immediately be ruled out.
+As an example where this sensitivity to the EOS is seen very clearly is the sideflow which favors the EOS by Liu \etal~\cite{Liu:2001iz} that, as mentioned above, best satisfies the astrophysical constraints at the same time.